Genovese sauce: Preparation

 The sauce is prepared by sautéing either beef or veal with onions, and slowly cooking for two to ten hours.
 The onions are typically accompanied by minced carrots and celery in what is known as a soffritto.
 In Genovese sauce made with less meat, bouillon cubes are sometimes used to add flavor.
 In other modern preparations, some tomato paste is added, although this is disliked by purists who emphasize how the sauce precedes the tomato's introduction to Naples.

 The slow cooking of the onions is especially important for the sauce's flavor, and is facilitated by incremental additions of white wine, stock or both.

-Genovese sauce is not to be confused with pesto from Genoa and Liguria, nor with salsa genovese, a red wine and vegetable condiment for fish, nor with the sauce génevoise from Lake Geneva, again served with fish.
+Genovese sauce is not to be confused with pesto from Genoa and Liguria, nor with salsa genovese, a red wine and vegetable condiment for fish, nor with the sauce genevoise from Lake Geneva, again served with fish.

 Serving

 Genovese sauce is sometimes served over two courses.
 For a first course, the sauce is separated from the meat, and is combined with pasta cooked al dente.
 This pasta is typically the large, cylindrical pasta paccheri, as well as rigatoni, ziti or candele—all favored because their shape can hold the sauce.
 This is finished with extra-virgin olive oil and parmesan over the top.
 For a second course, the meat is eaten with some remaining sauce and a vegetable side.